OSGeo/gsoc/proposal_template.md

     (timeline) including the dates covering all period of GSoC.
 Don’t forget to include also the days in which you don’t plan to code, because of exams, holidays etc.
+  - The workload should be split in weekly chunks.
+  - Your timeline should contain actual dates, not "week 1", "week 2", etc.
   - Note that by the start of the official coding period, students should be ready to start coding right away.
 Activities such as: initial research, set up working environment, choose tools to be